rbisdorff/Digraph3/docSphinx/index.rst

 .. toctree:: tutorial
    :maxdepth: 2

-The second part concerns the technical documentaion and reference manual of the proposed Python3 modules.
-The main generic root objects in this collection are the :py:class:`digraphs.Digraph` class, the :py:class:`perfTabs.PerformanceTableau` class and the :py:class:`outrankingDigraphs.OutrankingDigraph` class.
-The reference manual provides links to the complete source code of all modules, classes and methods.
+The second part concerns the reference manual of the proposed Python3 modules, classes and methods.
+The main main modules and generic root classes in this collection are the :py:class:`digraphs.Digraph` class, the :py:class:`perfTabs.PerformanceTableau` class and the :py:class:`outrankingDigraphs.OutrankingDigraph` class.
+The technical documentation also provides links to the complete source code of all modules, classes and methods.

 .. toctree:: techDoc
    :maxdepth: 2